wilsonmar/Salesforce/README.md

 ## <a name="Social"> Social</a>
+Salesforce for Outlook does not work on Mac Office 2011 Outlook.

+But Salesforce can link to Google Apps Gmail accounts in Setup | Google Apps (on left menu).

+Salesforce enterprise customers can open up tunnels and share data with each other.
+Cool.
+It’s EDI for the masses.

 1) <a target="_blank" href="https://developer.salesforce.com/forums?communityId=09aF00000004HMGIA2#!/feedtype=RECENT&dc=Trailhead&criteria=ALLQUESTIONS"> Trailhead forum</a>

 2) In Twitter follow each of the <a target="_blank" href="https://developer.salesforce.com/mvp">